apache/hudi/website/docs/hoodie_streaming_ingestion.md

 ## MultiTableStreamer

-`HoodieMultiTableStreamer`, a wrapper on top of `HoodieStreamer`, enables one to ingest multiple tables at a single go into hudi datasets.
-Currently it only supports sequential processing of tables to be ingested and COPY_ON_WRITE storage type.
-The command line options for `HoodieMultiTableStreamer` are pretty much similar to `HoodieStreamer` with the only exception that you are required to provide table wise configs in separate files in a dedicated config folder.
-The following command line options are introduced
+`HoodieMultiTableStreamer`, an extension of `HoodieStreamer`, facilitates the simultaneous ingestion of multiple tables into Hudi datasets.
+At present, it supports the sequential ingestion of tables and accommodates both COPY_ON_WRITE and MERGE_ON_READ storage types.
+The command line parameters for `HoodieMultiTableStreamer` largely mirror those of `HoodieStreamer`, with the notable difference being the necessity to supply table-specific configurations in separate files in a dedicated config folder.
+New command line options have been introduced to support this functionality:

 ```java
   * --config-folder